The internship is an essential element of the MSc study program of our students.

 Of course the student should discuss these proposals with the company as the results will have to satisfy the company’s wishes.

 The company will appoint a company supervisor and the university will appoint a university supervisor.
 The company supervisor will act as the student’s superior during the training period and the student will carry out his work in collaboration with him.
-The university supervisor of the external training project will be a staff member of the university.
+The university supervisor of the internship project will be a staff member of the university.
 The role of the university supervisor is twofold:

 - He will guard the academic level of the training project and as such he will have to approve the problem definition before the start of the training period.